giffordlabcvr/.github/profile/README.md

 We have also developed the **[DIGS tool](https://github.com/giffordlabcvr/DIGS-tool)** a framework for performing systematic in silico genome screening.

-By providing these tools, we aim to provide researchers globally to contribute to and benefit from our work, fostering a collaborative environment in virus research.
+By providing these tools and resources we aim to foster a collaborative environment in virus research.